The A9 highway through Pallai, Pachchilaipalli

 The Civil War

-Pachchilaipalli stood at the heart of the Sri Lankan civil war, with its proximity to Elephant Pass making it one of the most fiercely contested regions in the conflict.
-The Muhamalai Forward Defence Line — where opposing forces were positioned just 200 to 600 metres apart — became a prolonged frontline, witnessing years of intense fighting with little territorial change.
+Pachchilaipalli stood at the heart of the Sri Lankan civil war.
+Its proximity to Elephant Pass made it one of the most fiercely contested regions during the conflict.
+The Muhamalai Forward Defence Line, where opposing forces were positioned only 200 to 600 metres apart, became a prolonged frontline that witnessed years of intense fighting with little territorial change.

-In April 2000, the Elephant Pass military complex fell to the Liberation Tigers of Tamil Eelam (LTTE) during the Second Battle of Elephant Pass, resulting in the deaths of over 1,000 soldiers and marking one of the most significant turning points of the war.
-Throughout the 2000s, repeated offensives and counteroffensives brought widespread devastation to the area, culminating in the final stages of conflict in late 2008 and January 2009.
+n April 2000, the Elephant Pass military complex fell to the Liberation Tigers of Tamil Eelam (LTTE) during the Second Battle of Elephant Pass.
+The battle resulted in the deaths of more than 1,000 soldiers and marked one of the most significant turning points of the war.
+Throughout the 2000s, repeated offensives and counteroffensives caused widespread devastation across the area, culminating in the final stages of the conflict in late 2008 and January 2009.

-The human toll was immense.
-Across Kilinochchi District, homes were extensively damaged or destroyed.
-More than 200,000 civilians from the wider Kilinochchi and Vanni regions were displaced, with many families forced to flee abroad — particularly to Canada, the United Kingdom, Europe, and Australia.
-The Pallai railway station remained non-operational from 1990 until 2014.
+The human cost was immense.
+Across Kilinochchi District, many homes were heavily damaged or destroyed.
+More than 200,000 civilians from the wider Kilinochchi and Vanni regions were displaced, and many families were forced to flee abroad, particularly to Canada, the United Kingdom, Europe, and Australia.
+Pallai railway station remained non-operational from 1990 until its reopening in 2014.

 2009–Present